CI/CD Pipeline

 - uses: actions/checkout@v3

-- name: validate-all flows
+- name: Validate flows

 uses: kestra-io/validate-action@master